top of page

 Check that the condenser is level and firmly anchored.
 If the area puddles, sandbag around (not touching) the base to deflect shallow water.
 If the unit floods, don’t start it—let a tech inspect first.

 If an outage is likely, pre-cool to ~72°.
 When lights flicker or power drops, turn the AC OFF at the thermostat.
-Wait until power is stable for 5–10 minutes before turning it back on—this prevents “hard starts” that can kill compressors.
+Wait until power is stable for 5–10 minutes before turning it back on.
+This prevents “hard starts” that can kill compressors.

-9) Generator safety (seriously)
+9) Generator Safety (Seriously)

 Never back-feed a home.
 Use a transfer switch.
 Most portables can’t start central AC without a soft-start kit and proper wiring.
 And remember CO safety: generators live outside, away from doors and windows.